 As you can see there are several varieties to choose from now.

 The APA designation is Mediterranean class, clean-legged, single or rose combed.
 The standard is the same for the bantam Leghorn.

 The Italian Poultry Association recognizes 10 standard varieties – none of them rose comb since the original birds did not have rose combs.

-The weight for these birds is usually around 7 ½ lb for boys and 5-6lb for the girls.
-Although the weight is comparable to a standard sized hen, Leghorns are rarely suitable for table fare.
+The weight for these birds is usually around 7 ½ lb for boys and 5-6lb for girls.
+Although the weight is comparable to a standard-sized hen, Leghorns are rarely suitable for table fare.

 Bantams weigh in at 1kg for the boys and 0.9kg for the ladies.

 They are not a cuddly chicken by any means.
 They are very active and dislike being held or restrained, although they tolerate confinement well enough as long as there are things to occupy them.

 The Leghorn has a reputation of being high strung, unfriendly and flighty.
 Much of this will depend upon the strain that you buy, but they aren’t unfriendly, just independent.
 They are very intelligent and resourceful birds that enjoy foraging and finding their own food.

 This trait helps to keep the feed bills down and improve the Feed Conversion Ratio.